iotaledger/bee/bee-message/tip.md

   <i>NFT Address</i>, their corresponding outputs (defined by `Alias ID` and `NFT ID`) must be unlocked in the transaction.
 - All <i>Unlock Condition</i> imposed transaction validation criteria must be fulfilled.
 - All <i>Feature Block</i> imposed transaction validation criteria must be fulfilled.

-### Notes
-- It would be possible to have two-step issuer verification: First NFT is minted, and then metadata can be immutably locked into the output.
-The metadata contains an issuer public key plus a signature of the unique `NFT ID`.
-This way a smart contract chain can mint on behalf of the user, and then push the issuer signature in a next step.

 ## Unlocking Chain Script Locked Outputs